Business

 However, the majority of scholars and experts believe that Shakespeare was indeed the author of his plays.
 They argue that there is ample evidence to support this claim, including contemporary references to Shakespeare as a playwright and actor.
 Additionally, the style and themes of Shakespeare’s works are consistent throughout his body of work, suggesting a single author.

-See also Hobbies That Don't Cost Money: 25 Free Activities For Endless Enjoyment
+See also Hobbies That Don't Cost Money: Discover Fulfillment That's 100% Free

 Another controversy surrounding Shakespeare’s life is his relationship with Anne Hathaway.
 Some speculate that their marriage was unhappy or that Shakespeare had affairs during their marriage.
 However, there is little evidence to support these claims, and it is likely that they are based on speculation rather than fact.